 information about future management actions used in the calculation of the Solvency Capital Requirement.

+3bis.
+Where undertaking-specific parameters are used to calculate the Solvency Capital Requirement, or a matching adjustment is applied to the relevant risk-free interest term structure, insurance and reinsurance undertakings shall report whether there have been changes to the information included in the application for approval of the undertaking-specific parameters or matching adjustment that are relevant for the supervisory assessment of the application.

 Insurance and reinsurance undertakings shall report information on any reasonably foreseeable risk of non-compliance with the undertaking’s Minimum Capital Requirement or Solvency Capital Requirement, and the undertaking’s plans for ensuring that compliance with each is maintained.

 Insurance and reinsurance undertakings shall report any other material information regarding their capital management.